All About Eating Disorders

 Eating disorders have the highest mortality rate of any psychiatric illness (Eating Disorder Hope).

 Although there are formal guidelines that health care professionals use to diagnose eating disorders, unhealthy eating behaviors exist on a continuum.
-Even if a person does not meet the formal criteria for an eating disorder, they may be experiencing unhealthy eating behaviors that cause substantial distress and may be damaging to both physical and psychological health.
+Even if a person does not meet the formal criteria for an eating disorder, they may be experiencing unhealthy eating behaviors that cause substantial distress and may be damaging to physical, psychological, social, and spiritual health.

 Types of Eating Disorders (Eating Disorder Hope)